camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 <div class="alert alert-info">
   <strong>Script Return Value:</strong>
   <p>
-    Please notice that the last statement of the script is returned.
+    Please note that the last statement of the script is returned.
 This applies to Groovy, Javascript and JRuby but not to Jython.
 If you want to use Jython, your script has to be a single expression like <code>a + b</code> or <code>a > b</code> where <code>a</code> and
     <code>b</code> are already process variables.
-Otherwise the Jython scripting engine will
+Otherwise, the Jython scripting engine will
     not return a value.
   </p>
 </div>